qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/enterprise_application_development.rst

   * Normally big applications consist of multiple parts which are not visibile initially.
 This is true for many things like hidden tab pages or not yet opened dialogs.
   * As the entire load process and evaluation of JavaScript costs precious time, it is a good idea to load functionality only when needed ("on demand").
-  * The newly created <.:tool:generator|Generator 2> (still alpha) makes it possible to easily split application logic into so-named "parts".
+  * The newly created :doc:`Generator 2 <.:tool:generator>` (still alpha) makes it possible to easily split application logic into so-named "parts".
 This experimental feature will be available with 0.7.3 in a preliminary version and is expected to be integrated into future 0.8 releases.
 Besides the alpha status this new generator is already used by some large applications.
   * To allow such a functionality, it is a good idea to separate application parts from each other as good as possible.
 It is still possible to connect them using callbacks: The usage of another part of the application is checked in all places and in the place where the initialisation should happen a callback is inserted which waits for the initialization of the new classes.

 Avoid Hacks